chef/chef-web-docs/chef_master/source/chef_client_analytics.rst

 ``--audit-mode MODE``
    Enable audit-mode.
 Set to ``audit-only`` to skip the converge phase of the chef-client run and only perform audits.
 Possible values: ``audit-only``, ``disabled``, and ``enabled``.
 Default value: ``disabled``.

-New in Chef client 12.1.
+New in Chef Client 12.1.

 The Audit Run
 -----------------------------------------------------